CNeiheisel/Connor-and-Nathan-s-Repository/Laser Pointer Attachment/README.md

 ## Images of Project
 ![Image of Laser](Laser.jpg)
+This image shows the laser we used for the project.

 ![Image of Clip Prototype](ClipPrototype.jpg)
+This is a prototype clip that was made to test its fit on glasses.

-![Image of Attachment Prototype](AttachmentPrototype.jpg)
+![Image of Attachment Prototype](AttachmentPrototype.jpg) This is a prototype of a laser pointer holder.

 ![Image of Final Attachment](FinalAttachment.jpg)
+The final version of the laser pointer and clip.

-![Image of Attachment and Laser](LaserBattery.jpg)
+![Image of Attachment and Laser](LaserBattery.jpg) Laser pointer in clip on with battery.

 ![Image of Box](https://github.com/CNeiheisel/Connor-and-Nathan-s-Repository/blob/95a3cab6636e8577b2d3cc894ec4db56e4a127c7/Laser%20Pointer%20Attachment/Opened%20Box.jpg)
+Box that can be used to hold battery pack.

 ## Project Purpose